 As our customers, you have a right to know what happened and what we are doing to correct this situation.
-A routine inspection conducted by the USEPA found structural deterioration and areas of low water flow in our clearwell tank at the treatment plant.
-The EPA classifies these findings as significant deficiencies.
-Because we could not identify an exact timeframe for correction of these deficiencies, the EPA issued the NOV.
+A routine inspection conducted by the USEPA found structural deterioration and areas of low water flow in our clearwell tanks at the treatment plant, which they classify as significant deficiencies.
+Because we could not identify an exact timeframe for correction, the EPA issued the NOV.